binipringle/crim-outline/index.md

 **Commonwealth v.
 McCloskey (PA 1975)** (D working in prison boiler room.
 Scaled a fence, cut another fence, then changed his mind and went back to work in boiler room.
 Alarm went off, guards found breach, charged with attempted prison breach.
 Found not guilty because - the majority says not guilty because only contemplating prison breach; not yet attempting; so no actus reus yet.
 If we’re talking about dangerous proximity test, maybe no actus reus; substantial factor probably would be found guilty.)

+**RULE:** A defendant is not criminally liable for attempt if his plans never go beyond mere contemplation.

 Concurring opinion says that here, there is no – they did do enough to do the actus reus and the mens rea of the crime, but in an attempt crime even if you do that you can have the affirmative defense of abandonment or renunciation of the crime.
 In common law there was no defense for abandonment, but the MPC was actually instrumental in getting a lot of jurisdictions to adopt this defense.

-## Renunciation
+## Renunciation and Abandonment

 **NYPL Section 40.10 (3): Renunciation** Under section 110.00 for an attempt … it is an affirmative defense that, (1)	Under circumstances manifesting a voluntary and complete renunciation of his criminal purpose, (2)	The D avoided the commission of the crime attempted by abandoning his criminal effort and,  if mere abandonment was insuffient to accomplish such avoidance, by taking further and affirmative steps which prevented the commission thereof.

-## Abandonment

 What does “complete” mean (sec 40.10 (5)) – can’t mean oh im going to robb a different bank, or ill rob it tomorrow not today

 What does “voluntary” mean? (sec 40.10 (5)) –

 Policy: why don’t we punish someone who satisfies the elements of abandonment?
 From a retributive standpoint ….

-**The merger doctrine – different from the felony murder merger we talked about**

-Inchoate crimes if youre thinking about intent – if M intends to kill prof k but misses she can be charged with attempted murder.
-If M shoots k and kills him, she took substantial step towards killing him and also killed him – so she committed two crimes – attempt to murder and murder.
-This would mean a conviction of both.
-You cant double up and convict so of two crimes so we merge.

-NYPL – merger only applies to attempt (i.e. cannot be convicted of attempted murder and murder).
-In NY you can be convicted of conspiracy and solicitation and either the attempted crime and the completed crime. (check this to make sure) NY takes a more punitive approach.

-MPC and common law: merger applies to attempt, conspiracy, and solicitation.
-MPC and common law look at it like once the crime is completed you don’t need two charges.

 # Inchoate crimes